-GHURA intends to allocate its HOME-ARP funds to provide affordable rental housing.
+GHURA intends to allocate its HOME-ARP funds to provide affordable rental housing, subsidized by Section 8 project-based vouchers.
 Should Guam be unable to identify a subrecipient to administer an eligible HOME-ARP project or meet the drawdown schedule for the HOME-ARP activities within a specified timeframe, GHURA, in its sole discretion, shall administer the project.